-Phenothiazines are preferred for controlling CNS signs in amphetamine toxicosis (see treatment of cocaine toxicosis, see Treatment).
+Phenothiazines are preferred to control CNS signs in amphetamine toxicosis (see see Treatment of cocaine toxicosis).
 Other anticonvulsants, such as diazepam, barbiturates, or isoflurane, may be used if needed.
 Acidifying the urine with ammonium chloride (25–50 mg/kg/day, PO, qid) or ascorbic acid (20–30 mg/kg, PO, SC, IM, or IV) may enhance amphetamine elimination in the urine.
 However, this should be done only if acid-base status can be monitored.
 Cyproheptadine (1.1 mg/kg, PO or per rectum) may also be given once or twice (6–8 hr apart) for serotonin syndrome (disorientation, muscle stiffness, agitation).
-Heart rate and rhythm (see cocaine treatment, see Treatment, for using β blockers to treat tachycardia), body temperature, and electrolytes should be monitored and treated as needed.
+Heart rate and rhythm (see Cocaine see Treatment, for using β blockers to treat tachycardia), body temperature, and electrolytes should be monitored and treated as needed.

 Cocaine (benzoyl-methylecgonine) alkaloid is obtained from the leaves of the coca plant, Erythroxylon coca and E monogymnum.
 Some common street names for cocaine are coke, gold dust, stardust, snow, C, white girl, white lady, baseball, and speedball (cocaine and heroin).
 Cocaine alkaloid from coca leaves is processed into cocaine hydrochloride salt, then reprocessed to form cocaine alkaloid or free base (a process called free-basing or base balling), which is colorless, odorless, transparent, and more heat stable.
 Free-base cocaine is also called crack, rock, or flake.
 Cocaine is cut (diluted) several times before it reaches the user.
 Xanthine alkaloids, local anesthetics, and decongestants are some of the most common adulterants.

 Cocaine is a schedule II drug approved for human use.
 Its medical uses are restricted to topical administration as a local anesthetic on mucous membranes of the oral, laryngeal, and nasal cavities.
-Mostly, it is used as a recreational drug.
+However, it is mostly used as a recreational drug.

 Pharmacokinetics and Toxicity